Examining the influence of anisotropy on the fundamental mode of nonradial oscillation in neutron stars on a complete general relativistic scheme: Anisotropic effects on the equilibrium, oscillation frequency, and tidal deformability

-In the left panel, all curves show that the $f$-mode frequency increases monotonically with the total mass up to the maximum-mass configuration.
+In the left panel of Fig. \ref{fig:fmodes_OmegaM}, all curves show that the $f$-mode frequency increases monotonically with the total mass up to the maximum-mass configuration.
+After this point, the curve turns counterclockwise, so that the fundamental frequency of the oscillation begins to increase with the decrease in total mass.
 The influence of anisotropy on the fluid pulsation mode is also evident.
 From the $f$-mode frequency versus $M/M_{\odot}$ curves, in certain mass ranges, the $f$-mode frequency increases or decreases in correspondence with an increase or decrease in $\alpha$.

-In the right panel, for the isotropic case ($\alpha = 0$), the relationship between $\omega_f\sqrt{R^3/M}$ and $M/M_{\odot}$ is nearly linear.
-When $\alpha < 0$, the normalized eigenfrequency $f$ decreases monotonically as $M/M_{\odot}$ increases.
-For $\alpha > 0$, in some mass ranges, the normalized oscillation eigenfrequency $f$ decreases with increasing total mass until it reaches a minimum value of $\omega_f\sqrt{R^3/M}$.
-Beyond this point, the curve bends counterclockwise, and $\omega_f\sqrt{R^3/M}$ starts to increase with $M/M_{\odot}$ until the maximum-mass configuration is reached.
-As noted in \cite{arbanil_malheiro_2016}, variations in the oscillation frequency are linked to changes in the radial fluid pressure induced by anisotropy.}
+In the right panel of Fig. \ref{fig:fmodes_OmegaM}, in all the curves presented, up to the point of maximum mass, the relationship between $\omega_f\sqrt{R^3/M}$ and $M/M_{\odot}$ produces an almost linear behavior.
+Beyond the maximum mass value, the curve bends clockwise and $\omega_f\sqrt{R^3/M}$ starts to increase with $M/M_{\odot}$.
+As noted in \cite{arbanil_malheiro_2016}, variations in the oscillation frequency are linked to changes in the radial fluid pressure induced by anisotropy.